StsteveO/sports-store-ETL/README.md

 ![customer's graph in top 10 cities](assets/new_location_graph.png)

 This heat map can be added to the dashboard to show the amount of total customers in the United States.

+> [!WARNING]
+> The heat map is about 90% accurate, but it still provides a reasonable approximation to aid in decision making.

 ![customer's heat map in the United States](assets/new_location_heat_map.png)